uzairgheewala/AutoMeet/README.md

-Tkinter GUI using apscheduler to schedule meetings that by default repeat weekly.
+Tkinter GUI using apscheduler to schedule and automatically launch Zoom or Google Meet meetings that by default repeat weekly.